crytic/building-secure-contracts/not-so-smart-contracts/cairo/consider_L1_to_L2_message_failure.md

 }
 ```

-If the L2 message is never processed by the sequencer, users will never receive their tokens either in L1 or L2, so they need to way to cancel it.
+If a L1 message is never processed by the sequencer, users will never receive their tokens either in L1 or L2, so they need to way to cancel it.

 As a more real example, a recent [AAVE audit](https://github.com/aave-starknet-project/aave-starknet-bridge/pull/106#issue-1336925381) highlighed this issue and required to add code to cancel messages.

 # Mitigations

-When sending a message from L1 to L2, consider the case where the message is never processed by the sequencer.
+When sending a message from L1 to L2, consider the case where a message is never processed by the sequencer.
 This can block either the contract to reach certain state or users to retreive their funds.
-Consider using `startL1ToL2MessageCancellation` and `cancelL1ToL2Message` to cancel ongoing messages.
+Allow to use `startL1ToL2MessageCancellation` and `cancelL1ToL2Message` to cancel ongoing messages, if needed.